kellieotto/git-fundamentals/0-3_tracking.md

  create mode 100644 fruit_list.txt
 ~~~

-If you don't want to open nano every time you make a commit, you can use flag m
+If you don't want to open the text editor every time you make a commit, you can use flag m

 ~~~{.input}
 $ git commit -m "fruit_list added"